M-Files/Developer-Portal/Getting-Started.md

 * Can be used to execute .NET code as an object moves through a workflow.
 * Can be used to create background operations which execute periodically.
 * Can be used to execute .NET code to calculate property values and/or provide property value validation.

+<p class="note">More information is available in the <a href="{{ site.baseurl }}/Frameworks/Vault-Application-Framework/">Vault Application Framework section</a>.</p>

+## Development Licences

+Development licences are available to M-Files resellers and members of the Certified Application Provider program.
+For more information contact your Channel Account Manager or the [developer evangelism team](mailto:devsupport@m-files.com).
+Alternatively, a 30-day trial of M-Files can be downloaded from [https://www.m-files.com/en/download-latest-version](https://www.m-files.com/en/download-latest-version).